-Hint: It’s possible.
-Here’s how to keep yourself (and those around you) healthy this flu season.
+It’s possible.
+But you can take steps to keep yourself (and those around you) healthy this flu season.

-“Because the flu and COVID-19 are caused by different viruses, it’s possible to get both at the same time,” explains Dr. Stanley Martin, system director of infectious diseases at Geisinger.
+“This is possible because the flu and COVID-19 are caused by different viruses,” explains Dr. Stanley Martin, system director of infectious diseases at Geisinger.
 “Both can result in serious illness, hospitalizations and even death.
 And having both at once could increase the chance of more serious outcomes, including pneumonia and respiratory failure.”

 Flu and COVID-19: What’s the difference?